 After you’ve completed your employee personas, take each one through the journey mapping exercise.
 This is where you create a visual representation of the employee experience.

 It’s important to map the actual journey, warts and all—not the dream state you wish each employee experienced.
 Truly listen to what others on the team are telling you, even if it hurts.
 It can be useful to administer an employee engagement survey to collect quantitative data regarding how different individuals and teams are experiencing your company.
 As this data is anonymous, you might uncover truths you need to hear, but that others are scared to tell you.
+Here’s a list of employee engagement survey questions you can start with.

 In addition to mapping out key moments each employee persona experiences, you’ll also need to chart their emotional status along the way.
 Maybe “Marcy the Marketing Manager” experienced a smooth onboarding process but a horrible cross-functional key initiative.
 Based on those interactions, you can identify a need to make a change.